Small Vessel Discharge Options

 Alaska law requires that the owner or operator of a small commercial passenger vessel (50 to 249 overnight passengers determined by the number of lower berths), registered under the Commercial Passenger Vessel Environmental Compliance (CPVEC) Program, may not discharge treated sewage, graywater and other wastewater in Alaska waters unless the vessel meets one of the options described below.
 The vessel owner or operator must choose one of the following wastewater discharge options at the time of registration with the CPVEC:

 - Obtain a discharge permit from the cruise ship program.
 You may apply for an individual permit to discharge wastewater in Alaska marine waters.
 The permit terms and conditions would include requirements for operations, monitoring, inspections, sampling, reporting, and Department access to your records beyond the requirements for each in a BMP.
-Note that no small cruise ship owners or operators have yet applied for a discharge permit.
+No small cruise ship owners or operators have yet applied for a discharge permit, so it would take time for the Department to develop a permit.

 - No discharge of wastewater in state waters.
 This option requires you to hold graywater and blackwater onboard for discharge outside of Alaska marine waters, or for shoreside disposal.
 This option has been selected by some small cruise ships.
 This option does not require Department approval, effluent sampling, or submitting wastewater sampling plans.